The dark green leaves of Scindapsus Treubii ‘Dark Form’ get more pronounced with a push of nitrogen but backfires under improper fertilization.

 - Ensure to leave one leaf and node intact with the cutting.

-- Allow the cutting to form callus on the cut ends and apply rooting hormone to encourage root growth.
+- Allow the cutting to form callus on the cut ends and apply to root hormone to encourage root growth.

 - Rooting in Soil: Take a clean pot of about 2-3 inches and fill it with a well-draining mix.